OpenNebula/vOneCloud-docs/docs/source/simple_cloud_deployment/create_vdc.rst

 The provisioning model by default in vOneCloud is based on three different :ref:`roles <user_groups>` using three different web :ref:`interfaces <interfaces>`.

-*vOneCloud* user comes preconfigured and is the **cloud administrator**, in full control of all the physical and virtual resources and using the vCenter view.
+*vOneCloud* user comes preconfigured and is the **Cloud Administrator**, in full control of all the physical and virtual resources and using the vCenter view.

 The whole cloud can be divided in isolated partitions, called Virtual Datacenters, or VDCs.
 VDC are defined as group of users with access to a set of physical hosts and their associated resources in a transparent way.
-A **VDC Admin** manages her partition of the cloud, including user management, but only within her VDC, not for the whole cloud like the **cloud administrator**.
+A **VDC Admin** manages her partition of the cloud, including user management, but only within her VDC, not for the whole cloud like the **Cloud Administrator**.

 Let's create a VDC named *ProductionVDC* with an administrator called **vdcadmin**: